alzwded/stitchgraph/README.md

 There is the "broken" (`/`) stitch.
 All this does is inform the program that the following stitch is not connected to the previous stitch (e.g. to account for working off two yarn skeins, or switching from in-the-round to flat in Tunisian etc).
 You do need to remember to place this whenever this happens.
 The layouting engine also takes these into account, and it groups continuous stitches for resolving tension.

-The last one is the "slip" stitch.
+Another one is the "slip" stitch.
 These get added automatically by the parser when your rows are short (in either direction).
 You can place these manually as well.
 Unlike the `pu` stitch which gets a fancy render, these are only ever rendered once you come back to them (and you will see connecting lines stretching downards across multiple rows).
 This one probably requires more work as I haven't tested it in complex patterns whicoh have wildly varying widths and heights.

+Finally, there are some keywords that control how the program works which are not implemented as "stitches" (for reasons I hope are obvious).

+There is a "marker" (`!`) which can have letters glued to it (e.g. `!pm`, notice there are no spaces).
+This will just render as a red `!` at that position.

-Finally, there are the end-of-row instructions:
+These are the available end-of-row instructions:

 - `turn`, which will continue the following row in the opposite direction;
 - `return` and `j`, which will continue the next row in the same direction.
 There is no functional difference between `return` and `j` (join), it's more for readability :-)